label-schema/label-schema.org/about.md

 permalink: /about/
 ---

-We are working on a standardised way to express container labels.
+We are working on a convention for a standardised way to express container labels.